clojurewerkz/legacy-blog/source/_posts/2012-10-29-clojure-documentation-project-progress-report-the-week-of-october-28th.markdown

 ## Summary

 CDS is 2-3 guides from covering the language "reasonably well".
-There still are holes in various guides but mostly in the more advanced areas and
+There still are holes in various guides but mostly in the more advanced areas and expectedly will take longer to write.

 Want to help us make things better?
 [Join us](http://github.com/clojuredocs/cds)!